harrietrs/copy-to-pr/README.md

 #### `user-name`
 The name that will be used for the commit and pull request.

-#### `destination_head_branch_prefix`
-The prefix for the branch to create to push the changes.
-The branch name is made from this prefix and a time stamp.

 #### `destination_base_branch`
 The branch into which you want your code merged.